 Tip: Always check the weather forecast before planning your shoot.
 Clear skies are ideal, but a few clouds can add texture and depth to your images.

-When I fly my drone over the Las Vegas landscape, I’m not just capturing images but encapsulating the essence of the city’s most iconic landmarks.
+When I fly my drone over the Las Vegas landscape, I’m not just capturing images; I’m also encapsulating the essence of the city’s most iconic landmarks.
 The key is to frame these structures in a way that tells a story.
-For instance, with their synchronized water dance, the Bellagio Fountains are a spectacle that demands a dynamic composition.
+For instance, the synchronized water dance of the Bellagio Fountains is a spectacle that demands a dynamic composition.
 I always ensure the Strip is in the background to add depth and context.

 Timing is crucial.
 I aim for the golden hours to catch the soft glow of the buildings, but night flights have their magic, with neon lights painting the scene.
 Here’s a quick checklist I follow: